-For the removal of any doubt these standing orders do not apply to workshops or meetings of working parties and advisory groups.
+For the removal of any doubt, these standing orders do not apply to workshops or meetings of working parties and advisory groups unless specifically included in their terms of reference.

 2. Definitions

 Adjournment means a break in the proceedings of a meeting.
 A meeting, or discussion on a particular business item, may be adjourned for a brief period, or to another date and time.